-• Given the anticipated changes to programs that are closely allied to IAS, the program will need to carefully review their degree offering(s).
+Given the anticipated changes to programs that are closely allied to IAS, the program will need to carefully review their degree offering(s).
 This review might provide an opportunity to explore a more focused plan of study in the degree.
 The program may also need to consider developing courses that address important, appropriate learning outcomes that were lost due to changes in other programs.

-- Communications faculty (2 FTE) moved to Liberal Studies consider the creation of mission-driven options in areas like Health and Risk Communication, Environmental Ethics, and Data Communication and Visualization. - To ensure that graduate degrees awarded by the institution are related to the mission, communications faculty and potential students should utilize the Interdisciplinary Master of Science program.
-Because this program has built in collaborations with science and engineering departments, graduates will receive a rigorous curriculum of Technical and Scientific Communications. - Based on recent graduates and current students in the Masters of TC program, many students are already connecting their degree work through graduate projects with Science and Engineering (e.g. Computers Science, Mining, and Environmental Engineering).
-The IMS program will allow future Communications students to formalize these collaborations. - Within two years the department will need to demonstrably increase curricular and research collaborations with science, engineering, and math departments across campus. - Anticipating that IAS will be impacted by program eliminations/reductions in other areas of Montana Tech, and overall enrollment next year at Montana Tech, it is difficult to accurately predict program faculty needs.
+- Communications faculty (2 FTE) moved to Liberal Studies consider the creation of mission-driven options in areas like Health and Risk Communication, Environmental Ethics, and Data Communication and Visualization. - See Professional Technical Communications section of this document for possible models for continuing to support graduate students who wish to pursue a Master's degree that has an emphasis in communications that is mission-related. - Within two years the department should demonstrably increase curricular and research collaborations with science, engineering, and math departments across campus. - Anticipating that IAS will be impacted by program eliminations/reductions in other areas of Montana Tech, and overall enrollment next year at Montana Tech, it is difficult to accurately predict program faculty needs.
 Between the 2016-2017 and 2017-2018 AY the program moved from 9 to 8 faculty FTE. - Close coordination of the LS department and Highlands College has the potential to grow the BAS General Studies degree.
-This will likely require the creation of an articulated recruitment and retention plan, as well as rebranding. - When it makes pedagogical sense for IAS faculty to teach courses in the Writing program, they should be utilized for that purpose. - LS should assume administration, scheduling, and oversight of MUSI courses.
+This will likely require the creation of an articulated recruitment and retention plan, as well as rebranding.
+When it makes pedagogical sense for IAS faculty to teach courses in the Writing program, they should be utilized for that purpose. - LS should assume administration, scheduling, and oversight of MUSI courses.

-Change from FY19 +2 FTE from PTC.
++2 FTE from PTC.